mblevins/wabbitinc-11/content/blog/trip-2025-Friday-Harbor.md

 ## Friday Harbor

 We parked the car at the hotel, and took a [whale watching](pugetsoundexpress.com) boat to Friday Harbor.
-The have a full day tour with lunch at Friday Harbor, so we could book two half days (morning and afternoon) to get there and back.
+They have a full day tour with lunch at Friday Harbor, so we could book two half days (morning and afternoon) to get there and back.

 {% fig "M_IMG_2660_edited.jpg", "https://photos.smugmug.com/Travel/2025-Friday-Harbor/i-kGVdssS/0/NgHdr4KvvqLvQwjXcpR23s2ZtjzThMCqgWW5MpTrz/O/M_IMG_2660_edited.jpg", "https://photos.smugmug.com/Travel/2025-Friday-Harbor/i-kGVdssS/0/NgHdr4KvvqLvQwjXcpR23s2ZtjzThMCqgWW5MpTrz/O/M_IMG_2660_edited.jpg", 385, 562, "The great Grainy Puffin" %}